 About Katie

 Minneapolis is my hometown.
 I grew up swimming in Cedar Lake after school and serving breakfast at Uptown Diner on weekends.
-Now at the age of 30, I have even more appreciation for the natural and cultural assets which make our city unique.
-I am filled with joy when I canoe and ski our beautiful Chain of Lakes.
+I come from an enormous family with strong roots throughout the Minneapolis metro.
+I’m dedicated to Minneapolis and our collective future.
+I have a deep appreciation for the natural and cultural assets which make our city unique.
+I am filled with gratitude every time I canoe or ski our beautiful Chain of Lakes.
+Having worked both in Uptown and Downtown, I have seen our commercial corridors change over time but it has always felt like a civic duty to diligently support local entrepreneurs, artists and long standing businesses, tell positive stories about Minneapolis, and uplift our community.

-I founded a nonprofit which fundraised for and built a community center, and a small business which is training teachers to bring climate change science into the classroom, including our very own Ward 7 elementary schools.
+I founded a nonprofit which fundraised for and built a community education and resource center.
+In 2019 I also founded a small business which trains teachers to bring climate change science into the classroom, including our very own Ward 7 elementary schools.
 I know how to lead a team, manage a budget, and realize a vision from the ground up.
-I currently work at the Minnesota Center for Environmental Advocacy, using the law and science to keep our air and water clean.
+Prior to my election to the City Council I worked as a Project Manager at a Public Interest Law firm called the Minnesota Center for Environmental Advocacy, using the law and science to keep our air and water clean.

 In this moment in Minneapolis, we need strong and collaborative leaders who will work with all stakeholders to achieve results.
 I cherish the opportunity to listen to residents and channel diverse perspectives into shared solutions.
-I live in the Loring Heights neighborhood and in my free time, you can find me biking around Lake of the Isles or walking my rescue dog Hazel through the Sculpture Garden.
+I rent an apartment in a historic building in the Loring Heights neighborhood and in my free time, you can find me biking around Lake of the Isles or walking my rescue dog Hazel through the Sculpture Garden.

 Katie Cashman